-(iii) Decrease in variable cost:
+(iii) Decrease in variable cost

-'.....' line indicates decrease in total cost and decrease in B.E.P
+'CB' line indicates decrease in total cost and decrease in B.E.P and the state of t

 From the above chart, we observe that when variable costs are decreased, no doubt, profit is increased.
 If there is change in variable cost then BEP also changes.
 If variable cost is decreased then BEP also decreases.
 If variable cost is increased then BEP also increases.
 Thus there is direct relationship between variable cost and BEP.